-It’d be almost impossible to find a better dessert combination that goes hand in hand better than peanut butter and chocolate, if you love peanut butter cups you’re destined to love these Buckeyes as well!
+It’d be almost impossible to find a dessert combination better than peanut butter and chocolate.
+If you love peanut butter cups, you’re destined to love these Buckeyes too!

-This easy recipe is similar to my Peanut Butter Balls but without graham crackers which allows this Buckeye Candy to have a more fudge-like texture.
+This easy peanut butter bonbons recipe is similar to my Peanut Butter Balls but without graham crackers, allowing this Buckeye Candy to have a more fudge-like texture.
 It’s heavenly, trust me!

 This easy recipe makes roughly 3 dozen rich and smooth buckeye balls, plenty to share or plenty to sneak a treat one by one without anyone noticing!